 Reactions to Kindle Fire’s pricing and features

-Has Amazon strike a honeyed spot?
+Has Amazon hit the sweet spot?

-Related investigate and research from GigaOM Pro:
+Related research and analysis from GigaOM Pro:

 Subscriber content.
-Sign adult for a giveaway trial.
+Sign up for a free trial.